On the Maximum Number of Vertices of Critically Embedded Graphs: -Boundary Regular Critical Graphs

-Here we prove Theorem \ref{sec}. \\ Let $G$ be a 4-regular minimal graph with $n$ attaching points.
-Then $G$ is made up of line segments intersecting each other in the way that when any two segments intersect at a point (vertex of $G$) there are no other segments passing through the intersecting point.
-Thus every intersection points will be a vertex of $G$ and the minimality condition is verified.
-Every line segment joins two of the attaching points.
+Let $G$ be a 4-boundary regular critical graph with $n$ boundary points.
+Then $G$ is made up of line segments intersecting each other in a way that when any two segments intersect at a point (vertex of $G$), there are no other segments passing through the intersecting point.
+Thus every intersection point will be a vertex of $G$ and the critical condition is verified.
+Every line segment joins two of the boundary points.
 Then the problem of estimating $f_4(n)$ is equivalent to finding the maximum number of intersection points of $n/2$ line segments in the plane such that only two lines pass through the intersecting points.

-For $n$ odd it is impossible to attach a minimal graph of degree $4$ to $n$ points, and $f_4(n)=0$ in this case.
+For $n$ odd it is impossible to attach a critical graph of degree $4$ to $n$ points, and $f_4(n)=0$ in this case.
 For $n$ even, the number of intersecting points will not exceed $\binom{n/2}{2}$.

-To complete the proof of the theorem, we show that, for every even $n$, there exists a collection of $n/2$ line segments intersecting at exactly $\binom{n/2}{2}$ points.
+To complete the proof of the theorem, we show that for every even $n$, there exists a collection of $n/2$ line segments intersecting at exactly $\binom{n/2}{2}$ points.
 We prove the existence of such a collection by induction on $n$.
-For $n=1$ there is nothing to prove and i guess for $n=2$ my non-born baby could find two lines which intersect at one point in the plane.
-We suppose that such a collection is constructed for $n$ and we need to add a single line $L$ to this collection such that $L$ does not pass throw the intersection points and such that $L$ intersects all the lines of the collection.
-As the number of lines and their intersection is finite, it is always possible to add such a line $L$ with required property.
-From the existence of such a collection the prove of Theorem \ref{sec} follows.
+For $n=1,2$ it is obvious.
+We suppose that such a collection is constructed for $n$ and we need to add a single line $L$ to this collection such that $L$ does not pass through the intersection points, and such that $L$ intersects all the lines of the collection.
+As the number of lines and their intersections is finite, it is always possible to add such a line $L$ with the required property.
+From the existence of such a collection the proof of Theorem \ref{sec} follows. \begin{flushright} $\Box$ \end{flushright}

-\section{Remarks and open questions}
+\section{Remarks and Open Questions}